Wahnfried

 How long should I spend visiting?

-Visitors typically spend about one to two hours at Wahnfried to fully appreciate the exhibits and the ambiance of the museum.
+Visitors typically spend about 1.5 to 2 hours at Wahnfried, allowing sufficient time to explore the exhibits and appreciate the historical significance.

 Is photography allowed?